 When ready, heat pan over medium-high heat until quite hot, then add oil.
 I like to use grapeseed oil, but extra virgin olive oil, canola, or vegetable oil would work great too!

-Place salmon skin side down into hot oil then DO NOT TOUCH.
+Place salmon skin side down into hot oil then do not touch it!
 Cook for about 4-5 minutes, or until the skin is real crispy and fish pulls away easily from the pan.
-At this point, you can carefully flip the salmon (this is my go-to fish spatula that I use for literally EVERYTHING!) and cook for another 3 minutes or so, or until the fish registers an internal temperature of 110 – 120 F for medium rare.
+At this point, you can carefully flip the salmon (this is my go-to fish spatula that I use for literally everything!) and cook for another 3 minutes or so, or until the fish registers an internal temperature of 110-120°F for medium rare.
 Remember, your fish will continue to cook a bit more when you remove it from the heat!

 Always dry the fish on a paper towel lined plate first to remove all the moisture.

 Yes!
-I love the use of coconut milk in this recipe — it adds natural sweetness that you wouldn’t otherwise get — but it’s totally fine to replace it with heavy cream or whole milk.
+I love to use coconut milk in this recipe — it adds natural sweetness that you wouldn’t otherwise get — but it’s totally fine to replace it with heavy cream or whole milk.

-No. You will absolutely not get crispy skin if you cook frozen salmon in a hot pan, nor will the fish cook evenly.
+Yes, but the salmon must be fully defrosted.
 If you’re using frozen fish, make sure you let it thaw overnight in a refrigerator before cooking to ensure it comes to temperature slowly.
-And don’t forget to dry the fish on a paper towel lined plate before adding to pan.
+Be sure to dry the fish on a paper towel lined plate to drain any excess moisture before adding to a hot pain.

-If you make our Crispy Pan Seared Salmon recipe, please let us know by leaving a review or rating below!
+If you make this Crispy Pan Seared Salmon recipe, please let us know by leaving a review or rating below!

 Ingredients